Educado-App/resources/FEATURE_PROGRESS.md

   - ✔️ A user can view all pending Content Creator Applications
   - ✔️ A user can reject of approve a Content Creator Application
   - ✔️ A user can add new Institutions, whose email domain will be used to approve new Content Creators
+  - :x: A Content Creator is not connected directly to their Institution, database-wise

 - Course:
   - :heavy_check_mark: A courses can be created